 No, not right away.
 Insurance companies are well-known for not offering the best they can on the first go, relying on people to jump at the chance to get any form of compensation.
 Tell them that you need some time to consider it, and go over the offer with a car accident lawyer.

-Is there a way to avoid court?
+Is there a way to avoid court after a car accident?

 Taking the other party to court is a powerful tool to seek compensation, to be sure, but it is not necessary.
 Most cases are resolved without going to court, but if the need arises, there are other options.
 For example, some people can use mediation, which allows a neutral legal party to hear both of your sides of the story to guide you both to an agreeable solution.
 This can avoid the lengthy and often costly requirements of going to court.
 Another option is to certify the case for arbitration, which is usually much less costly.